shashank-amireddy/myWeather/README.md

-# WeatherApp
+# myWeather

-WeatherApp is a Flutter application that provides current weather information for a given location.
+myWeather is a Flutter application that provides current weather information for a given location.
 It utilizes the Open Weather GeoCoder API to convert a place name to coordinates and then fetches the current weather using the Open Weather Current Weather API.

 ## Features